 The purpose of the host controller is to provide control of the E-6 control surface.
-The HC-3 communicates to the XPoint or Navigation Configuration PC via TCP/IP over Ethernet through a standard ethernet hub or switch.
-It also communicates to the Network Router via a special mixer link connection when used in a TDM system.
-This connection is not used with a WheatNet-IP system.
+The HC-3 communicates to the XPoint Configuration PC via TCP/IP over Ethernet through a standard ethernet hub or switch.
+It also communicates to the Bridge Router system via a special mixer link connection.